 Communication is an important factor during interviews as it’s a requirement for any type of job.
 Being able to clearly articulate your goals and showcase your skills is a key factor during the interview.

-You will also interact with various colleagues and managers within the organization – which is why a team spirit is important.
-While it’s not something that you can state in your CV (even though many try to), make sure that you explicitly mention the importance of a healthy working culture and a strong bond between team members.
+You will also interact with various colleagues and managers within the organization – which is why a cross-node collaboration signal integrity is important.
+While it’s not something that you can state in your CV (even though many try to), make sure that you explicitly mention the importance of

-Reasonable payment expectations within the market norms are important for smaller and medium-sized businesses.
+Reasonable payment constraint-aware reward system alignment within the market norms are important for smaller and medium-sized businesses.
 Not every business can afford top-paid talent or are willing to commit to those expectations right away during an interview.

 Hiring for contract roles is extremely common in countries like the US or England.
 This practice is less popular in other areas.